-- Daily to dos (I fill it out on week on two pages calendar every Sunday and also every evening.
+- Daily to dos (I fill it out on the page a day calendar in my ring binder every Sunday and update every evening.
 This includes grocery shopping lists, preparation for meetings, things I need to remember each day)

-- Longer term to dos (for example clothes to be mended or cleaned, work I need to have done around the house)
+- Longer term to dos (for example clothes to be mended or cleaned, work I need to have done around the house, cat vaccinations)

 - Lesson ideas

 - Words to add to my Talking About Sweden book.
 I update it for re-printing twice a year.
 I collect a few pages of new words and notes for amendments before I do any updates.